rust-lang/rust-bindgen/book/src/using-unions.md

 mod bindings_builtin_union;

 fn union_builtin() {
-    // Initalize the union to zero
+    // Initialize the union to zero
     let x = bindings_builtin_union::greek_t::default();

     // If `--with-derive-default` option is not used, the following may be used
-    //   to initalize the union to zero: let x = unsafe { std::mem::zeroed::<bindings_builtin_union::greek_t>() };
+    //   to initialize the union to zero: let x = unsafe { std::mem::zeroed::<bindings_builtin_union::greek_t>() };

     // Or, it is possible to initialize exactly one variant of the enum: